 From the moment Martin's mother arrived, Deja treated as a complete untrusted outsider.

 Where her mother got a key so she could come and go as she pleased, Martin's mother did not.
 She was locked into the house when they went to work.

 From Monday to Friday, Pamela had nothing to do, nowhere to go, confined to the house.

-When they came home, they would ignore her, inviting Deja's friends (Martin had no friends, she'd gotten rid of them very early) to some little get together.
+When they came home, they would ignore Dr. Pam.
+They invited Deja's friends (Martin had no friends, Deja had gotten rid of them very early) to fill the house.

 They never took Pamela anywhere, save the supermarket.

 Between the cold, the loneliness, the segregation, Pamela cut her visit short and left.